Code-Institute-Submissions/flask_book_review/readme.md

 ### Loading my Heroku app on your local machine

 #### Github method
-1. Download the project to be used on your IDE.
+1. Download the project to be used on your IDE:
+    1. Download as a zip file
+    OR
+    2. Git clone the project

 2. Download the packages and requirements from the requirements.txt file:
     ```sh
         pip3 install -r requirements.txt